What it's like to study law: a tale from a first-year student

 Believe it or not, studying law at UQ isn’t just about studying.
 There are lots of opportunities to get involved in activities outside of the classroom and connect with fellow students.

 The UQ Law Society offers a diverse range of extra-curricular activities that you can take part in beyond your studies.
-I am a major nerd for music and the arts and I discovered that there was something for me – UQ Law Revue, a musical comedy produced by the very talented law students of UQ.
+I am a major nerd for music and the arts and I discovered there was something for me – UQ Law Revue, a musical comedy produced by the very talented law students of UQ.

 Ella at the Law Ball